trandongtruclam/visign/README.md

 <a name="readme-top"></a>

-# Visign - Interactive platform for language learning.
+# Visign - Interactive platform for sign language learning.

 <br />